About the DSMA System:

 No, it is voluntary.
 Even if the media seek the advice of the DSMA-Notice Secretary they are under no obligation to accept this advice, or to accede to his requests or proposals.
 The final decision on publishing or broadcasting something material rests with the editor.

 As a rule, books are only considered if the publisher/author or the Department concerned asks for advice from the DSMA-Notice Secretary.
-Such requests have grown steadily and have been running at about one per month.
-This trend is expected to continue, especially now that the (Book) Publishers’ Association is represented on the DSMA Committee.
+Such requests have grown steadily over the recent years.
+This trend is expected to continue and is the reason why the (Book) Publishers’ Association is represented on the DSMA Committee.

 About the DSMA Committee: